ThomasWaldmann/moin-2.0-dev/docs/admin/configure.rst

      sometext = u'your value'
      somelist = [1, 2, 3]

+ MOINCFG = Config  # Flask only likes uppercase stuff SOMETHING_FLASKY = 'foobar'

 Let's go through this line-by-line:

+0. this declares the encoding of the config file. make sure your editor uses the same encoding (character set), esp. if you intend to use non-ASCII characters (e.g. non-english stuff).
-1. this gets the DefaultConfig class from the moin code
+1. this gets the DefaultConfig class from the moin code - it has default values for all settings (this will save you work, you only have to define stuff you want different from the default).
 2. an empty line, for better readability
-3. now we define a new class `Config` that inherits most stuff from `DefaultConfig`
+3. now we define a new class `Config` that inherits most stuff from `DefaultConfig` - this is the wiki engine configuration.
+If you define some setting within this class, it'll overwrite the setting from DefaultConfig.
 4. with a `#` character you can write a comment into your config.
 This line (as well as all other following lines with Config settings) is indented by 4 blanks, because Python defines blocks by indentation.